-3. How do you start a copywriting business?
+3. How do you get clients?

 So you've figured out how to write persuasively, and you know the niche or industry you want to write for.
 Now you're stuck with the biggest problem of all: how to find the right clients to sell your services to so you can quit your life sucking job forever.